Home » Cookies » Classic Chocolate Snowball Cookies Recipe

 • 1/2 cup mini chocolate chips (optional)

-• Preheat the Oven: Set your oven to 350°F (175°C).
-Line two baking sheets with parchment paper or silicone baking mats for easy cleanup.
+1. PREHEAT THE OVEN: Set the oven to 350°F (175°C) and line two baking sheets with parchment paper or silicone baking mats.

-• Cream the Butter and Sugar: In a large mixing bowl, use a stand mixer or hand mixer to beat the softened butter and powdered sugar until light and fluffy.
-Add the vanilla extract and mix until combined.
+2. CREAM THE BUTTER AND SUGAR: In a large mixing bowl, use a stand or hand mixer to beat the softened butter and powdered sugar until light and fluffy, about 2–3 minutes.
+Mix in the vanilla extract until well combined.

-• Fold in the Nuts and Chocolate Chips: Stir in the finely chopped nuts and mini chocolate chips (if using) until evenly distributed throughout the dough.
+5. ADD MIX-INS: Stir in the chopped nuts and mini chocolate chips, if using, until evenly incorporated into the dough.

-• Shape the Cookies: Scoop out about a tablespoon of dough and roll it into a ball.
-Place the dough balls onto the prepared baking sheets, spacing them about an inch apart.
+6. SHAPE THE COOKIES: Scoop about 1 tablespoon of dough and roll it into a smooth ball between your palms.
+Place the dough balls on the prepared baking sheets, spacing them about 1 inch apart.

-• Bake: Bake the cookies in the preheated oven for 12-15 minutes, or until the edges are set and the bottoms are lightly browned.
-Be careful not to overbake; these cookies should remain soft and tender inside.
+7. BAKE: Bake for 12–15 minutes, or until the edges are set and the bottoms are just beginning to brown.
+The cookies should remain soft inside.
+Remove from the oven and let them cool on the baking sheet for 5 minutes.

 6 Comments